Abawiri

-The Abawiri language, is a Lakes Plain language of Papua, Indonesia.
+The Abawiri language is a Lakes Plain language of Papua, Indonesia.
 It is spoken in the village of Fuau, located along the Dijai River, a tributary to the Mamberamo River.
 Clouse tentatively included Abawiri and neighboring Taburta (Taworta) in an East Lakes Plain subgroup of the Lakes Plain family; due to the minimal data that was available on the languages at that time.
 With more data, the connection looks more secure.

-Like other Lakes Plain languages, Abawiri is notable for being heavily tonal and for its lack of nasal consonants: there are no nasal or nasalized consonants or vowels, even allophonically.
+Like other Lakes Plain languages, Abawiri is notable for being heavily tonal and for lacking nasal consonants: there are no nasal or nasalized consonants or vowels, even allophonically.